 4. Hang a mirror and place down a mat.
 This makes for a cozy and functional spot to put on shoes and give yourself the once-over before heading out the door.
 Speaking of putting on shoes, if you have room, add a place to sit.
 It makes it easier.
 A bench, chair or even a stump stool works brilliantly and will be appreciated by you and your guests when you struggle with your winter boots!

 5. Limit the number of shoes at the door, and have a designated spot for them.
 If you have shelving unit, use the lower shelves for shoes.
 If you are using a chest or a shelf & hooks on the wall put shoes on the floor neatly under it.
 They can also go under a bench or chair.
 Keep all that are not everyday shoes in a bedroom or hallway closet.
 And consider getting rid of a few to make room for people instead of pumps.
 I can hear the gasps and completely understand, but really, it makes it so much simpler to choose an outfit!

 That's it.
 That's all you have to accomplish this weekend.
-If you want to go a step further and refresh your entryway with wallpaper or paint or by hanging artwork or arranging fresh flowers, all the better.
 Check out my Pinterest board of entryways for lots of inspiration.
-But just the simple steps above will make a big difference.

 If you'd like to go a step further in simplifying your home, join the free 7-Day Simplicity Course to simplify seven different areas of your home.